What it is like investigating with chronic illness

 I should also mention I don't have a spleen so my immune system is shot so there is that too.
 I am a walking disaster.
 So why the hell do I torture myself and force myself to go out and do an investigation?
 Simple.
 I LOVE IT.
 It is my jam.
 It is what I do.
 Granted I don't investigate like I used to.
 The all nighters are pretty impossible at this point, but a good 2-4 investigation does me well.
 I managed to make the time of the tours we do at Black Rock House to start earlier so I am home earlier and it means I am not rolling into bed at 2am in the morning like I was previously.
 It is little things like this that make a massive difference to how I pull up the next day.
 In the past, if I investigated the night before, the next 2-3 days I was a write off and completely exhausted.
 Now I am tired, but for the most part I can still function.
 Most of all, I have found that writing feeds my desire to pursue the paranormal.
 I can't investigate as much as I want to, but I can research and I can write.
 I can explore and ask all the paranormal questions I want to from the comfort of my home while wearing my pjs with my heat bag sitting in bed if need be.

 It is about finding a balance that is right for you.
 Just because someone looks like they are fine on the outside, you don't know the battles they are facing on the inside.
 Chronic illness is so much more common than people realise.
 It is estimated that around 45% of people suffer from at least 1 chronic illness, while others suffer from more than 1.
 Some people deserve a medal just for getting out of the house.
-Just because you aren't well, doesn't mean you should try and enjoy life.
+Just because you aren't well, doesn't mean you shouldn't try and enjoy life.
 In this field we know more than anyone that life is too short to sit and home and feel sorry for yourself.
 It is important to have these outings.
 For me, I have managed to find a pretty good balance.
 I investigate usually once a month, sometimes it is twice a month.
 The rest of my time I spend writing and working on my blog and other ventures.
+On weekends I like to take the boys out and visit locations and take photos.
+They are both into photography so it is something we can all enjoy and I get my fix at the same time!
 It is a really good balance for me that fits in well with my family life and my job.
 It took a few years to find what was right for me and my situation.
 Everyone is different.
 You don't have to be out investigating every weekend if you don't want to or if you physically can't.
 There is so much you can do to participate in the field without having to go out every weekend.
+I am loving the live feed investigating a lot of people are doing these days - Adelaide Haunted Horizons in particular where I can watch investigations from the comfort of my home!
 Find what works for you and what feeds your soul.
 Don't do things because you have to, do it because you want to!
 There is no one size fits all when it comes to paranormal research.
 Find what suits you and your body!
 Most of all, look after yourself.
 We often take care of others first, but not ourselves.
 Healthy mind, healty body, healthy soul.
 Take care out there!